mdn/content/files/en-us/web/html/element/abbr/index.md

 It's certainly not required that all abbreviations be marked up using `<abbr>`.
 There are, though, a few cases where it's helpful to do so:

 - When an abbreviation is used and you want to provide an expansion or definition outside the flow of the document's content, use `<abbr>` with an appropriate {{htmlattrxref("title")}}.
 - To define an abbreviation which may be unfamiliar to the reader, present the term using `<abbr>` and inline text providing the definition.
-Include a `title` attribute if the inline definition is not available.
+Include a `title` attribute only when the inline expansion or definition is not available.
 - When an abbreviation's presence in the text needs to be semantically noted, the `<abbr>` element is useful.
 This can be used, in turn, for styling or scripting purposes.
 - You can use `<abbr>` in concert with {{HTMLElement("dfn")}} to establish definitions for terms which are abbreviations or acronyms.
 See the example [Defining an abbreviation](#defining_an_abbreviation) below.